perguth/fxos-proposal_history-ui/README.md

 Let's call `{ Site 3 }` our most recent "`future entry`".

 **Related question:**
-Can the requirement be dropped that the home screen has to be reached in order to create a new future entry?
-Maybe create a fitting API to create furure entries from a websites JS code?
+Can the constraint be dropped, that the home screen has to be reached, in order to create a new future entry?
+Maybe we should create a fitting JavaScript API?